 The ASCAP Foundation Harry Chapin Workshop focuses on the discovery, development and education of a select, advanced group of songwriters and producers.
 Those who are chosen for the program will have the opportunity to refine and enhance their work with the contribution and guidance of established industry professionals who will act as mentors throughout the workshop.
 In addition to forming relationships and collaborating with your peers during the songwriting and workshop process, this is a fantastic opportunity to network with top notch industry professionals.
 In past years, mentors have chosen songs written during the workshop to pitch to their clients for potential placement in film/TV projects or release by major label artists.

-There is no fee to participate in the workshop; however, chosen participants will be responsible for their own transportation, housing and all other living expenses if traveling from outside of the NYC area, and must be able to attend all three sessions which will be held at the ASCAP NY office.
+There is no fee to participate in the workshop; however, chosen participants must be able to attend all online sessions with a reliable internet connection.